dzaima/CBQN/src/README.md

 %c   char
 %S   char* C-string consisting of ASCII
 %U   char* of UTF-8 data
-%R   a B instance of a string or number
+%R   a B object of a number or string (string is printed without quotes or escaping)
-%H   the shape of a B instance
+%H   the shape of a B object
+%B   a B object, formatted by •Repr (be very very careful to not give a potentially large object, which'd lead to unreadably long messages!)
 %%   "%"
 ```
 See `#define CATCH` in `src/h.h` for how to catch errors.